Also see our newest report,

-These two major recalls from the last seven months showcase the weaknesses in our food recall system: It often takes too long for companies and regulators to notify grocers, consumers, restaurants and food packagers, particularly regarding Class I recalls.
-These recalls are ones where the FDA says there is a “reasonable probability” that exposure or use of the product could cause “serious adverse health consequences or death.”
+Two major recalls from the last seven months showcase the weaknesses in our food recall system: It often takes too long for companies and regulators to notify grocers, consumers, restaurants and food packagers, particularly regarding Class I recalls with a “reasonable probability” that exposure or use of the product could cause “serious adverse health consequences or death.”

 And once grocers find out, they aren’t required to contact customers who may have already purchased contaminated products.
 While many stores do quickly notify customers one way or another, the practices aren’t uniform and aren’t always timely.
 Meanwhile, people continue to get sick.